Otitis media with effusion (OME) is thick or sticky fluid behind the eardrum in the middle ear. It occurs without an ear infection.

 Exams and Tests

-The doctor or nurse may find OME while checking your child's ears after an ear infection has been treated.
+The health care provider may find OME while checking your child's ears after an ear infection has been treated.

-The doctor or nurse will examine the eardrum and look for certain changes, such as:
+The provider will examine the eardrum and look for certain changes, such as:

 - Air bubbles on the surface of the eardrum